 INITIAL DOCUMENTS FOR FRESNO CITY CLERK'S OFFICE

-The following forms must be filed with the City Clerk's Office no later than December 8, 2023, at 5:00 P.M.:
+The following forms must be filed with the City Clerk's Office.
+It is recommended the documents be filed by December 17, 2024, but they may be accepted through December 20, 2024, by 5:00 P.M.